shruthiKa-kas/infraSharing5Gupgrade/README.md

 Contact
 =======

-For additional queries or comments, please reach out to 'k.a.shruthi@strath.ac.uk' for further information.
+For additional queries or comments, please reach out to 'k.a.shruthi@strath.ac.uk' and 'eoughton@gmu.edu' for further information.